 There are many questions about VA home loans, but not all of them come from the buyer's perspective.
 Sellers are also curious about the ins and outs of VA home loans.
 Let’s dive into one aspect of the VA loan that sellers are particularly interested in: the Escape Clause.

 The VA escape clause, also referred to as the VA amendatory clause, protects the buyer to back out of a VA home loan agreement if the home's appraised value does not match the sales price.
 This escape clause is a safety margin for the VA loan applicant.

-The escape clause is needed because VA will not guaranty loan amounts that exceed the appraised value of the home plus any allowable add-ons to the loan amount.
+The escape clause is needed because the VA will not guarantee loan amounts that exceed the appraised value of the home.
+This includes any allowable add-ons to the loan amount.

-But there are those who can't or won't not pay that difference out of pocket.
+But some borrowers can't or won't pay that difference out of pocket.
 The escape clause is required to prevent the borrower from being forced into a loan they can't afford or don't want.